jvandenaardweg/homebridge-itho-daalderop/README.md

 ## Requirements

 It is required to have bought and installed the [WiFi Add-on module](https://github.com/arjenhiemstra/ithowifi) for your fan unit.
-More info about this module and what models are supported, please take a look at Arjan Hiemstra's GitHub repository: https://github.com/arjenhiemstra/ithowifi
+More info about this module and for a complete list on what models are supported, please take a look at [Arjan Hiemstra's GitHub repository](https://github.com/arjenhiemstra/ithowifi).

 Or the forum thread on Tweakers: https://gathering.tweakers.net/forum/list_messages/1976492